-The practice manager confirmed that staff have received regular COVID-19 updates via a dedicated WhatsApp2 group and daily huddles.
-A dedicated COVID-19 folder has also been made available to staff.
-Regular communication has ensured everyone has up to date advice and guidance on COVID-19.
+The registered manager confirmed that staff have received regular IPC updates via practice meetings.
+Regular communication has ensured everyone has up to date advice and guidance on IPC procedures.

-The practice manager confirmed that there were processes in place to protect patients and staff when an aerosol generating procedure (AGP)3 was taking place.
-We were informed that this process followed the most recent guidance issued by the Chief Dental Officer (CDO) for Wales.
-All staff are kept informed of the guidance issued by the CDO.
+The registered manager confirmed that there were processes in place to protect patients and staff when an aerosol generating procedure (AGP)2 was taking place.